redFrik/udk16-Immersive_Technologies/udk161201/README.md

 }
 ```

+the script above expects a Cube and a Sphere in the scene. to add them do this...

+* select GameObject / 3D Object / Cube
+* select GameObject / 3D Object / Sphere

+and before running, for the scene not to halt when we use supercollider, do the following...

 * go to Edit / Project Settings / Player and tick 'Run In Background'

 ![02run_background](02run_background.png?raw=true "run_background")

-* now hit run, swtich over to supercollider and try the following code...
+* now hit run, switch over to supercollider and try the following code...

 ```
 //supercollider code: